pygridtools/drmaa-python/README.rst

    export SGE_CELL=default

-where ``/path/to/gridengine/`` is replaced with the actual path to your Grid Engine installation.
+where ``/path/to/gridengine/`` is replaced with the actual path to your Grid Engine installation, and ``default`` is replaced with your installation's actual cell.
+The path is typically ``/var/lib/gridengine``.
-This is typically `/var/lib/gridengine`.

 You will also need access to the ``libdrmaa.so.1.0`` C library, which can often be installed as part of the ``libdrmaa-dev`` package on most Unixes.
 Once you have installed that, you may need to